martywallace/receipt/README.md

 receipt.config.currency = '$'; // The currency symbol to use in output.
-receipt.config.width = 50;     // The amount of characters used to give the output a "width".
+receipt.config.width = 50;     // The amount of characters used to give the output a "width". receipt.config.ruler = '=';    // The character used for ruler output.
 ```

 ## Example: